 Professionals only need to complete the RTP process after a break of more than 2 years.
 The amount of updating increases the longer you have been out of practice, but there is no maximum amount of time.
 Whether it has been 3 or 30 years we can help professionals meet the HCPC RTP requirements.

 Our programme is open to all former HCPC registrants, including healthcare scientists.
 They must live and work in England within the healthcare, educational and social care sector and plan to return to the HCPC register.

-Further details on eligibility criteria is available on the HEE website.
+Further details on eligibility criteria is available on the Health Education England website.

 RTP requirements are flexible and allow professionals, like healthcare scientists, to update their knowledge and skills through a self-directed process.
 The returning professional can decide how to complete their period of updating to suit their own learning needs, in a way that suits their personal circumstances.
 This can be undertaken in the form of supervised practice, private and formal studies.
 Returners can also use private and formal study as evidence of updating e.g. webinars, journals, podcasts and certified courses.